Previous Chapter | Home | Next Chapter |

 He's always looked so healthy, Ruth sighed to accompany her

 thoughts.
-Who would ever think that his problem would start acting
+Who would ever think that his problem would start

 up again?
-I'm so glad the clinic in San Diego will be able to treat him
+I'm so glad the clinic in San Diego will be able to

 without blood.